The South Waterfront is a magnificent 2.3 million-square-foot mixed-use development on New Jersey's Gold Coast.

-Parcel B will be home to a 520,000-square-foot, 14 story office building to be constructed by SJP Properties.
+Parcel B is home to a 520,000-square-foot, 14 story office building to be constructed by SJP Properties.

 Block C's luxury residential building contains 526 rental apartments, 62,000 square feet of retail space, 584 parking spaces and numerous tenant amenities.
 Retail tenants include Kings Supermarket, Valley National Bank, Cort Furniture and three restaurants: Trinity Restaurant, 3 Forty Grill and The Quays.

-The South Waterfront will offer more than ten acres of public spaces, including a waterfront walkway and linear park, and parks and recreational areas located on restored piers.
+The South Waterfront offers more than ten acres of public spaces, including a waterfront walkway and linear park, and parks and recreational areas located on restored piers.
 The waterfront walkway and linear park now run the entire length of the South Waterfront.

 Located on a former cargo pier, the five-acre Pier A Park includes one-and-a-half miles of walkways and bike paths, a large lawn, a tree grove, an open-air performance area, a pavilion, a large fountain court, four kiosks and a fish cleaning station.

-Pier A Park, as well as the linear park beside the new Sinatra Drive, is a link in the 14-mile Hudson River Walkway, a planned continuous walking and bicycle route along New Jersey's Gold Coast.
+Pier A Park and Pier C Park, as well as the linear park beside the new Sinatra Drive, is a link in the 14-mile Hudson River Walkway, a planned continuous walking and bicycle route along New Jersey's Gold Coast.

 New Jersey Future, a government organization, has presented the "Smart Growth" award to the city and the Port Authority for the design and construction of the South Waterfront's public parks.